See if UPIKE is a good fit for you and take the next steps in becoming a student.

 Creswell, J. W. Research design: Qualitative, quantitative and mixed methods approaches.
 4th Ed.
 Thousand Oaks, CA: Sage, 2014.

 The University of Pikeville – Kentucky College of Osteopathic College (KYCOM) has been growing and sustaining a successful research program located on campus.
 The research program at KYCOM provide students, faculty, and staff an opportunity to engage in a culture of inquiry through ethical and safe biomedical research.
 Located in the Coal Building, the state-of-the-art 2,600 square foot laboratory provides students and faculty with all the equipment and resources needed to conduct successful research.
 In addition to the research laboratory, KYCOM also has a 10-room clinic located in the Coal Building that is available for clinical research studies.
+Click on the options below to expand the information:

 The clinical research priority areas include osteopathic manipulative treatment, osteopathic patient care, clinical case research, community health research and research for primary care in underdeveloped areas.